 How do you tackle these types?
 Well, I used to help them all – but then I realised how much of my time and energy was being hijacked.
 Life is too short.
 Don't feel guilty about turning people down gently and politely saying no. You will feel liberated when you realise that you're not doing anything wrong by taking back control of your life.
 Read my tips on when and how to say 'no' when freelancing.

 If a friend asks for help explain that you'd have to treat them like any client and charge for the work.
-But then say how you don't want to work for them anyway, because you value their friendship and don't want to ruin it.
+But then say how you don't want to work for them anyway because you value their friendship and don't want to ruin it.
 These days, I always decline and change the subject, explaining how I don't like to talk about work with my friends.

 When you've been n business for a while, you'll be able to smell these types a mile off.
 They're the kind who approach you and want your 'help', promising big budgets and all the rest of it.
-All you have to do is put together a kick-ass proposal, full of creative ideas on how to solve their problem.
+All you have to do is create a proposal, full of creative ideas on how to solve their problem.
 But lo and behold, they never hire you – and weeks later, you discover they've stolen, sorry 'used' all your ideas.